Software Engineer — Web Developer — Tinkerer

 Facebook (Summer 2015)

-I was an intern on the React team at Facebook.
-I was responsible for porting all of Facebook’s web frontend from JSHint to ESLint, along with a plethora of custom rules.
-I have received and have accepted a return offer.
+As an intern on the React team at Facebook, I was responsible for porting all of Facebook’s web frontend from JSHint to ESLint, along with a large set of custom rules.

 Amazon (Summer 2014)

 I completed an internship with Amazon’s Fulfillment team, developing tooling for optimizing the dimensions of packaging material available to Fulfullment Center workers based on previous orders shipped from a given location.
 Small reductions in “air shipped” at Amazon’s scale has a great potential to reduce both costs and the footprint on the environment.

 I declined a return offer in favor of Facebook.

 Under a NSF Research Experiences for Undergraduates Fellowship grant and through UF’s University Scholars Program, I worked on IPOP and iDigBio.